tiliarou/hacPack/docs/hacPack/README.md

 ### Type: --type

-If you want to create NCA, use --type nca, Otherwise if you want to create NSP, use --type nsp
+If you want to create a NCA, use --type nca, Otherwise if you want to create a NSP, use --type nsp

 ## NCA Options

+### NCA signature: --ncasig

+By default, hacPack fills nca signature with 0x04, you can use --ncasig random to fill it with random bytes or --ncasig zero to fill it with all zero bytes

+### Key area key 2: --keyareakey

+This is 16-bytes key which hacPack use to encrypt sections.
+There's a default key area key 2 in hacPack and you can change it by --keyareakey option.

+### Crypto type: --titlekey

+Titlekey size is 16 bytes
+If no titlekey is specified, hacPack creates standard crypto nca and uses key area key 2 to encrypt sections
+Otherwise, hacPack creates titlekey crypto nca and use titlekey to encrypt sections
+Titlekey is only supported on Program, Manual(HtmlDocument) and PublicData ncas

-### Section Encryption Type: --plaintext
+### Section encryption type: --plaintext

-hacPack use AES-CTR encryption for section by default.
+hacPack uses AES-CTR encryption for section by default.
 You can use --plaintext to change section encryption type to unencrypted (plaintext).
 Logo section in program nca is always plaintext.

 ### Key generation: --keygeneration

-Keygeneration is a key that hacPack use to encrypt key area in ncas.
+Keygeneration is a key that hacPack uses to encrypt key area in ncas.
-It is a number between 1-32 and it describes the 'key_area_key_application' key that hacPack use in encryption.
+It is a number between 1-32 and it describes the 'key_area_key_application' key that hacPack uses in encryption.
 Firmwares always support applications with keygenerations up to the keygeneration they ship with.

 Keygeneration | Firmware